 When I’m not in my therapy room:

-I’m the Mummy to a funky Brady-Bunch family of 5 teenagers and a miniature dachshund named Geoff (who frequently rocks up to join us in therapy).
-I was born on a tiny island in the Caribbean, lived in England for 20+ years and have called Australia home now for more than 10 and am blessed to have friends and family all over this wonderful world.
+I’m the Mummy to a funky Brady-Bunch family of 5 teenagers and two miniature dachshunds named Geoff and Garry (who sometimes rock up to join us in therapy).
+I was born on a tiny island in the Caribbean, lived in England for 20+ years and have called Australia home now for more than 11 and am blessed to have friends and family all over this wonderful world.
 I’ve been a competitive swimmer, hanging up my goggles after a hip replacement a few years ago (yes, I know, too young for that) but I still love water and still find lots of laps deeply meditative.
 I love to read and have a self-diagnosed book-buying addiction.
 I’m in the process of figuring out how to squeeze a PhD into my life – I love to learn, and curiosity is a constant hum in my life.

 Qualifications and Professional Registrations: